ibrahimjelliti/CKSS-Certified-Kubernetes-Security-Specialist/README.md

 6. **Monitoring, Logging, and Runtime Security (20%)**: Analyse and detect threads.

 # CKS Exam Preparation

-In order to take the CKS exam, you must have **Valid CKA certification** to demonstrate you possess sufficient Kubernetes expertise.
+In order to take the CKS exam, you must have **Valid CKA certification** prior to attempting the CKS exam to demonstrate you possess sufficient Kubernetes expertise.
 A first good starting point for securing Kubernetes is the Task section [**Securing a Cluster**](https://kubernetes.io/docs/tasks/administer-cluster/securing-a-cluster/) of the official K8s documentation.
+The exam will be based on **Kubernetes v1.19 documentation** as of November general availability announcement.

 ## Cluster Setup (10%)
 <details><summary>Use Network security policies to restrict cluster level access</summary>